Dascienz/ufo-sightings/README.md

 ## DATA FILES

 ### nuforcReports.csv
+Run the following commands on the zipped data files (Apologies if there is any loss, I haven't checked thoroughly.):

+1.  `zip -F archive.zip --out unsplit.zip`
+2.  `unzip unsplit.zip`

-Unzip `Archive.zip` and import nuforcReports.csv into `ufoProcessing.py`.
-The script will output a file named `ufoData.csv` which contains structured U.F.O. sightings data which you can use for analysis and modeling.
+Now you can go into the new folder `Files` and find nuforcReports.csv to import into `ufoProcessing.py`.
+The script should output a file named `ufoData.csv` which contains structured U.F.O. sightings data which you can use for analysis and modeling.
 You're welcome to scrape your own files using `ufoSpider.py`, but obtaining geographic coordinates can be annoying since server requests can take a long time and you have the potential of getting kicked.

 ### locationData.csv
 Contains latitude and longitude coordinates for sightings.
 These results were obtained using `geopy`.